macs3-project/MACS/README.rst

     was A, not whatever is was in read).
 12. Position and type of first substitution error, as above.

+The BEDPE format is a simplified and more flexible BED format, which only contains the first three columns defining the chromosome name, left and right position of the fragment from Paired-end sequencing.
+Note, this is NOT the same format used by BEDTOOLS, and BEDTOOLS version of BEDPE is actually not in a standard BED format.

 If the format is ELANDMULTI, the file must be ELAND output file from multiple-match mode, each line MUST represents only ONE tag, with fields of: